 The insurance company instructs its telephone adjusters to back callers into verbal corners.
 For example, the adjuster might ask where you were coming from or where you were going.
 The adjuster might also get you to say the s-word (“sorry”).

-Instead of an insurance adjuster, call a lawyer first.
-Unlike the insurance company, an attorney really is “on your side.”
+Instead of an insurance adjuster, call an attorney first.
+Unlike the insurance company, a car accident lawyer really is “on your side.”
 The other driver’s insurance company does not need your statement and has no legal right to demand it.
 You and your lawyer can make this communication later, when you are not caught up in the emotion of the moment.

 An emergency responder most likely will arrive at the scene.
 However, this person is there to secure the area and tend to injured victims, not to collect evidence on behalf of a motorist.
 So, if possible, take some time to: